 This offer will expire in 72 hours.

-Again, your total OUT-OF-POCKET cash, should you accept this offer, will be $4,300 dollars.
+Again, your total OUT-OF-POCKET cash, should you accept this offer, will be $4,300.
 And not a penny more.

-If you would like proceed, just click “Accept this Offer” and one of our agents will be in touch with you shortly…
+If you would like to proceed, click “Accept this Offer,” and one of our agents will be in touch with you shortly…

 Caleb here: Maybe this scenario is a stretch.
 But there’s also a chance it’s not.